MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-added-security-banner.png" alt-text="Banner showing that added security is turned on.":::

-When you select the banner, you will see the following flyout.
+When you select the banner, you'll see the next flyout.
 You can select "Enhance security for this site" to redirect you to a second flyout that shows the security settings for the current site and gives the user the option to toggle security on or off.

 > [!NOTE]
 > "Enhance security for this site" only appears when enhanced security is enabled in Microsoft Edge Settings.